 - How do we motivate our children (and ourselves) to make healthy choices?

 Using the framework of the yamas and niyamas, I’ve woven the best insights on these topics into the YogaYama curriculum.
-And I’m unbelievably excited to share it with you and your kids.
+I’m very excited to share it with you and your kids.

 It brings me so much joy to help families HAVE FUN and strengthen life-long, heartfelt connections.
-Plus, it is incredibly inspiring to watch children develop the mindset and skills they need to create a meaningful life.
+Plus, it is incredibly inspiring to watch children develop the mindset and skills they need to create a life full of positive experiences and healthy relationships.

 Bring on the fun!